Life Expectancy of Boxer Dogs

 Animal file: Boxer

-If you have a Boxer dog or are thinking of getting one, it's normal to be curious about their life expectancy - you surely want to know all about your pet.
-In this AnimalWised article we'll provide details of the life expectancy of a Boxer dog and share some tips to help improve its quality of life while it's with you.
-It's better to be safe than sorry, as we all know.
+If you have a Boxer dog or are thinking of adopting one, it's normal to be curious about their life expectancy.
+Although there are never guarantees, you will want to know what to expect for practical and emotional reasons.
+In this AnimalWised article, we'll provide details of the life expectancy of a Boxer dog and share some tips to help improve their quality of life while it's with you.
+In this way, you can better ensure they will live as long and as happy a life as possible.

-Read on and find out about the life expectancy of Boxer dogs, and what you need to know for your pet to live longer than usual.
+Keep reading to find out about the life expectancy of Boxer dogs and what you need to know for your pet to live longer than usual.

 How long do Boxer dogs live for?

-Boxer dogs usually live for 10 to 12 years, although we've found surprising cases of Boxers who have lived to the age of 15.
-The life expectancy of a Boxer dog may vary according to how well you look after it, their state of health, and of course the particular dog itself.
+Boxer dogs usually live for 10 to 12 years, although we've found surprising cases of Boxers who have lived upwards of 15 years of age.
+The life expectancy of a Boxer dog may vary according to how well you look after them.
+Other factors include their state of health, their behavior and various environmental factors.

 What factors influence a Boxer dog's life expectancy?